Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 28 September 2025 04.21.55 UTC
+- WIB: Minggu, 28 September 2025 05.25.15 UTC
-- WITA: Minggu, 28 September 2025 05.21.55 UTC
+- WITA: Minggu, 28 September 2025 06.25.15 UTC
-- WIT: Minggu, 28 September 2025 06.21.55 UTC
+- WIT: Minggu, 28 September 2025 07.25.15 UTC

 Kutipan Inspiratif:
-"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: friendship
+Kategori: technology